-Maximum-sensitivity

-The maximum-sensitivity mapping has an average sensitivity of 0.982.
-All false negative codes belong to the READ-2 coding system (N=21 in all events, N=14 unique codes).
-The READ-2 codes were missed out because they were not included in the mapping used to translate from READ-3 codes, or because the translated READ-3 codes were not available in the UMLS.
-The PPV of the maximum-sensitivity mapping was 0.744.

 Concept expansion

-The sensitivity was improved by expanding the concepts of the baseline mapping to related concepts in one step (expand1, 0.851), two steps (expand2, 0.921) and three steps (expand3, 0.940) (see figure 4).
+The sensitivity of the baseline mapping was improved by expanding the concepts to related concepts in one step (expand1, 0.851), two steps (expand2, 0.922) and three steps (expand3, 0.941).
+All codes were produced for ICPC-2 in expand1 and in ICD-10 in expand2.
+The sensitivity increased incrementally for READ-2 and ICD-9.
 The PPV improved after one expansion step (0.600) and decreased slightly after two (0.539) or three (0.534) expansion steps.
 A fourth expansion step resulted in only marginal improvement of performance (sensitivity 0.941, PPV 0.533).

-Figure 4: Sensitivity of the expanded mappings
+Max-sensitivity

+The sensitivity of the max-sensitivity mapping was 0.982.
+All false negative codes belonged to the READ-2 coding system (N=21 in all events, N=14 unique codes).
+The READ-2 codes were missed out because they were not included in the mapping used to translate from READ-3 codes, or because the translated READ-3 codes were not available in the UMLS.
+The average PPV of the max-sensitivity mapping was 0.744.

 Error analysis of expand3

-False positive codes of expand3 were generated in all coding systems (N=737, see table 5).
-Most of them were cosynonyms of reference codes (N=644; 87.4%).
+False positive codes of expand3 were generated in all coding systems (N=737, see table 3).
+Most false positive codes were synonyms of reference codes (N=644; 87.4%).
 To a smaller extent the false positive codes resulted from false positives from concept identification (N=93; 12.6%).
-Whereas false positives due to indexing were equally distributed between coding systems, the amount of cosynonym false positives was highest in the READ-2 code sets and lowest in the ICPC-2 code sets.
-The differences may partially be explained by the different granularity of the coding systems which is highest in READ-2 and lowest in ICPC-2.
+Whereas false positives due to indexing were equally distributed between coding systems, the amount of synonym false positives was highest in the READ-2 code sets and lowest in the ICPC-2 code sets.
+The differences may partially be explained by the different granularities of the coding systems, which is highest in READ-2 and lowest in ICPC-2.

-False negative codes were generated only for READ-2 and ICD-9 (see table 6).
+False negative codes were generated only for READ-2 and ICD-9 (see table 4).
 False negative codes were mostly READ-2 codes that could not be mapped to UMLS concepts (N=21; 47.7%).
-(They correspond to the false negatives of maximum-sensitivity.)
+(These codes also correspond to the false negatives of max-sensitivity.)
 Other false negative codes were database specific (N=19; 43.2%).
-Only 4 reference codes would have been generated in a fourth expansion step (9.1%).
+Only four reference codes were generated in a fourth expansion step (9.1%).

+Table 3: Number of false positive codes in expand3 in error analysis categories and their percentage of all false positive codes.